 Indeed, a little skepticism is always healthy, but I encourage you to not let yourself get in the way of exploring new ideas or allowing yourself to think in different ways that may help you optimize your health.

-The language sounded a little bit like the Law of Attraction or The Secret, which I find highly offensive and totally unrealistic.
-It felt like they were telling me not ask questions; just do as your told.
+The language in the retraining programs sounded a little bit like the Law of Attraction or The Secret, which I find highly offensive and totally unrealistic.
+It felt like they were telling me not to ask questions; just do as your told.
 Well, we all know what happens when people drink the kool-aid without asking why.

-I've thrown a lot of money away over the years on programs that the individual stated was sure would cure me, only to see no results or even got worse.
-It's terrifying to put your trust into something again, because the let down after believing that you can get well and it doesn't happen is unbearable.
-I have truly believed many times I was going to get well with a particular remedy, treatment, method etc., only to be deeply disappointed.
+I’ve thrown a lot of money away over the years on programs that the individual stated was sure would cure me, only to see no results or even get worse.
+It’s terrifying to put your trust into something again because the letdown after believing that you can get well and it doesn’t happen is unbearable.
+I have truly believed many times I was going to get well with a particular remedy, treatment, method, etc., only to be deeply disappointed.

-I heard words like you just "have to believe."
-I have known many people over the years who felt they had "the answer" to healing my health conditions and told me to believe in them, and I did so, only to be deeply disappointed, or sometimes even worse, my condition deteriorated more as a result of their approach.
-So, like many of you, I am very gun shy to the whole "Just Believe" approach.
-In order for me to believe in something I must experience it first hand.
+I heard words like you just “have to believe.”
+I have known many people over the years who felt they had “the answer” to healing my health conditions and told me to believe in them, and I did so, only to be deeply disappointed, or sometimes even worse, my condition deteriorated more as a result of their approach.
+So, like many of you, I am very gun shy about the whole “Just Believe” approach.
+In order for me to believe in something, I must experience it firsthand.

 In my brain, I couldn’t reconcile what I knew without a doubt to be true about toxins with the new information that was being presented.
 It took me several months to process the new information and sort it out in my brain in a way that made sense and didn’t violate the values or passions that I hold sacred.